 There are two front flap pockets which will hold up to 10 shells each, and there’s a map pocket on the chest.

 To keep the wind out you’ve got an adjustable drawcord bottom and adjustable sleeve openings with hook and loop closure for cinching closed.

-Here’s what to think about when deciding what upland hunting jacket/s to get.
+Here’s what to think about when deciding what upland jacket/s to get.

-Now this doesn’t necessarily mean that the whole jacket has to be blaze orange, but some nice orange panels here and there really help to break up the monotony of a jacket that might otherwise look a tad dull.
-Whatever the guidance for your particular state, it’s always best practice to go for a jacket with blaze orange on it, even if it’s just a couple of stripes here and there.
-It can look quite striking.
+Now this doesn’t necessarily mean that the whole coat has to be blaze orange, but some nice orange panels here and there really help to break up the monotony of a jacket that might otherwise look a tad dull.
+Whatever the guidance for your particular state, it’s always best practice to go with blaze orange on it, even if it’s just a couple of stripes here and there.

 This is particularly so when it comes to the hips and the shoulders.
-You need to be able to bring your gun up without the jacket holding you back or getting in your way.
+You need to be able to bring your gun up without it holding you back or getting in your way.

 Moreover, you don’t want to get your shotgun caught up in a loose fitting jacket.

 Although the jacket doesn’t need to be skin tight per se, you should make sure that you get one that’s a good fit for your body shape if at all possible.

 Basically the fit of your jacket can make all the difference between a hit and miss, so please be picky about the fit, we can promise you it will all be worth it.